 David has a growing portfolio of rental properties in Nashville and Las Vegas.
 But his long-term plans are even bigger.

-His goal is to start a real estate investing trust.
+His goal is to start a real estate investment trust.
 Existing trusts focus on commercial and large residential real estate.
 Their average yields are 4-6%.
 David knows he can double or even triple this rate of return by investing in short-term rental properties.

 ‚ÄúAirbnb has changed the residential investing domain.
 It has created a market inefficiency where the return on short-term rental properties far outperforms the return on other real estate investments.‚ÄĚ